Slide

 It's a very basic human thing to use hands to touch and point.
 Make the virtual intuitive and let your end-users be human.

 As a developer, you get to choose between 3 different APIs: Android Java, Unity3D or C/C++.
-The SDK comes with comprehensive documentation and example applications in source code format for each of them.
+The SDK comes with comprehensive documentation and example applications in source code format.
 You’ll be able to create your first gesture-enabled application in no time!

 Sign in for a free trial Request SDK price quote